Christmas in London: Our top things to do

 5 Luna Cinema at Kensington Palace

 Is there anything more Christmassy than settling down to a heartwarming Christmas film with a mince pie and a hot chocolate, or a glass of mulled wine?
 How about at a historic royal palace?
 This Christmas, the Luna Cinema are bringing their festive film showings to the childhood home of Queen Victoria, Kensington Palace, in Hyde Park.
-Guests will be seated in a cinema transformed into a winter wonderland, complete with falling snow and Christmas treats, as these watch favourites like Love Actually, Elf or Home Alone, all whilst in an iconic historic setting.
+Guests will be seated in a cinema transformed into a winter wonderland, complete with falling snow and Christmas treats, as these watch favourites like Love Actually, Elf or The Holiday, all whilst in an iconic historic setting.

 www.hrp.org.uk/kensington-palace/